 I used to make snickerdoodle cookies about once a week in the 6th grade.
 Couldn't tell you why, but I was addicted and loved bringing little baggies of them to my friends at school.
 Baking and cooking for friends and family has always been something I love doing.
 And nothing is better than the cinnamon and tangy combo of snickerdoodle cookies.

 And many years later I found out from Tyler that he used to buy a snickerdoodle cookie in his school cafeteria every day in middle school...seems pretty kismet if you ask me.
 Also, how wild is it that they made cookies from scratch at his school?
 Our school's were usually pre-made and at least a few days old.

-Now, if you haven’t had snickerdoodles, just an FYI, they are tangy, that’s why you use cream of tartar.
-They aren’t too much, but I know some people who aren’t always a huge fan.
-I’ll go over some subs below if you want them!
+Now, if you haven't had snickerdoodles, just an FYI, they are tangy, that's why you use cream of tartar.
+They aren't too tangy in my opinion, but I know some people who aren't always a huge fan.
+I'll go over some substitutes below if you want them!
 These are wonderfully soft and chewy.
 I hope you love them!

 Usually the better the ingredients, the better your food will taste.
 However, I do like to go over which ingredients that you should have the best quality for.
 And the others that I think don't need to be the highest quality.
 But again, if you don't have access to high quality, it will still be delicious!
 I also let you know if a certain type or style is best.

 These are the items that I have notes for, whether it's to buy the best quality or if there are specific notes about those ingredients for snickerdoodle cookies.

 - Butter: I always suggest using a good quality when it comes to your dairy.
 This always helps the texture and flavor profile.
 I personally am a big fan of butter like Kerrygold.

 - Vanilla extract: In general, I just always suggest a good vanilla, preferably not a fake.
 This affects the flavor profile for the muffins.